-What are the hypernyms for Made a fuss?
+What is another word for made a fuss?

 What are the opposite words for made a fuss?